 Welcome!
 We love visitors and our farm is always open.
 Please keep in mind that this is a working farm that receives no taxpayer money via government grants or subsidies.
 We stay in business by using our time productively and by growing and marketing foods which respect the creation and the Creator.
 As much as we would love to give a guided tour to everyone who comes by, we simply can't.
 We have literally hundreds of visitors a week.
 But still, you are all welcome to come.
 Here is what we offer.

 We have an open door policy.
 Anyone may come anytime Monday through Saturday to see anything anywhere.
 Please respect the privacy of our home.
 We have a completely transparent farm operation and truly welcome the accountability that this openness brings. *Before coming for a self guided tour, see the Important Tour Notes below.

-$12.00 per person, led by either Edwin or Rodrick.
-Offered every Tuesday at 9:30 am from May 1st through October 31st, these tours are limited to the first 20 who reserve spots.
+$12.00 per person, led by either Edwin, Rodrick or Winfred.
+Offered every Wednesday at 9:30 am from May 1st through October 31st, these tours are limited to the first 20 who reserve spots.
 The tour length is about 1.5 hr long.
 Please do not ask us to vary our guided tour day.
 The demands of the farm work require us to keep a tight schedule.
-If it does not suit you on a Tuesday, you are welcomed to do a self guided tour.
-Please use the form at the bottom of this page to request a tour at least one week in advance.
+If it does not suit you on a Wednesday, you are welcomed to do a self guided tour.
+For a guided tour, please use the form at the bottom of this page to request a tour at least one week in advance.